 What You Need

-What you need to make my decadent vegetarian sandwich skills is a large electric skillet and a mandolin slicer.
+Two key things you need to make my decadent vegetarian sandwiches is a large electric skillet and a mandolin slicer.
 Use the slicer to convert vegetables into horizontal slices (or matchsticks) and grill them in large batches.
 Do all of this prep on a Sunday night so you have everything ready for the week.
 Each morning, all you should be doing is assembling your meatless sandwiches, wrapping them up, then going to work.
 When grilling, simply brush your slices with olive oil, season with salt and pepper, and grill each side at 350 degrees until it’s nice and caramelized.

 What To Do

 There’s no wrong way to make a sandwich.
 But there are techniques you can apply to enhance this vegetarian experience.
 Here are a three of mine:

 - Toast the bread on only one side.
 The stiff, toasted crust can often cut the roof of your mouth when biting down.
 Nobody wants that.
 So, when assembling, the toasted side should be facing the interior, and your mouth meets the softer side.
 Use a hot stovetop surface for the toasting because it’s an easier way to toast and it gives you more control.
 You can quickly warm one side just so the bread softens a bit, but flip it over and really toast the other side to your liking.
 Also, the toasted surface helps the bread get not-so soggy when in contact condiments.

 - Use hummus as a spread to keep loose items in place.
 In my list of fixings there are loose items such as matchstick carrots and cooked, shredded cabbage, jalapeño peppers and cucumbers.
 To keep them in place, simply layer them next to the hummus.